AnotheRealitySrl/Reflectis-Documentation/docs/CK/intro.md

 You can navigate this documentation using the **sidebar on the left**.
 Some categories have **sub-pages**, which you can expand by clicking on them.

 - Are you a new creator?
-Read [Getting Started](gettingstarted/prerequisites)!
+Read the [Prerequisites](gettingstarted/prerequisites)!
 - Looking for ready-to-use components?
 Explore our list of [drag-and-drop components](creatorkitcomponents/How-to-add-a-component).
 - Do you want to use Visual Scripting?
-Check out our custom nodes of [Visual Scripting](visualscripting/configuration).
+Check out our [Visual Scripting](https://reflectis.io/docs/2024.5/category/reflectis-nodes) custom nodes.

 _Enjoy envisioning new possible worlds and interactions for the different player bases at your disposal!_